ncoders/redmine_local_avatars/README.md

 This current version on github is compatible with Redmine 2.1.

-It has been imported fom lp:redminelocalavatars incorporating the patch for 2.1 from chrisy at [https://bugs.launchpad.net/redminelocalavatars/+bug/1069808/comments/4](https://bugs.launchpad.net/redminelocalavatars/+bug/1069808/comments/4)
+It has been imported from lp:redminelocalavatars incorporating the patch for 2.1 from chrisy at [https://bugs.launchpad.net/redminelocalavatars/+bug/1069808/comments/4](https://bugs.launchpad.net/redminelocalavatars/+bug/1069808/comments/4)

 ### Old version on launchpad